 If it's your first time owning the exquisite axolotl, you're probably wondering what these walking fishes eat.
 Do you go for flakes?
 Or maybe pellets?
 Axolotls are amphibians that mostly eat worms and small insects in the wild, but they primarily consume food in pellet or frozen forms in captivity.

 We've researched the best axolotl food available today that caters to all life stages of your new pet.
 After thorough research, we picked Invert Aquatics' Soft Pellets for Axolotls as our top favorite for its nutritious and moisture-rich sinking pellets.
-Read on to see six other great options we've included in our list.
+Read on to see nine other great options we've included in our list.
 You'll also see a handy buying guide that will help you learn more about your axolotl and what kind of food is best for them!

 mybest US' editing team consists of experienced members who have backgrounds in writing, editing, translation, and more.
 We are dedicated to researching what makes a product or service the best to users in the US in order to create top-quality articles.
 From skincare, to kitchen appliances, and to DIY supplies, our mission is to find the best ones for you.